whg-training/whg-training-resources/docs/programming/introduction_to_R/R_introduction_to_Basic_Features.md

 [Bioconductor](https://www.bioconductor.org/) is a separate third-party repository of R code, specifically geared towards bioinformatics.
-Many of the packages in Bioconductor are also available via CRAN using the usual package installation method.
+Many of the packages in Bioconductor are also available via R's usual package installation method.
 However, Bioconductor has its own preferred installation mechanism which gets around some of R's more annoying limitations with version incompatibilities.
-In particular, the packages in Bioconductor are updated more swiftly following the release of a new version of R. To get started with Bioconductor, use the following command:
+In particular, the packages in Bioconductor are updated more swiftly following the release of a new version of R. To get started with Bioconductor, use the following
+command:

     source("https://bioconductor.org/biocLite.R")